Blockchain and the Law: A Critical Evaluation

 While blockchain-mediated decentralized organizational models may be less efficient than hierarchical forms of coordination, their real value seems to lie in the possibility to experiment with new forms of governance that were previously impossible to implement at a large scale.
 However, such blockchain-based governance models are not without issues.
 First, the authors foresee security challenges, as smart contract code “is not immune to human error and could incorporate vulnerabilities that could be exploited by third parties” (p.
 141).
 Second, decentralized organizations and financial assets circulating within them will raise new, significant legal challenges, such as the lack of limited liability for shareholders and the applicability of national security regulations; these clash with the global, pseudonymous and decentralized nature of decentralized virtual entities.
 Finally, as the authors again note, regulation of such organizations is challenging, as it will be difficult to subject them to traditional enforcement measures and sanctions.

 A merit of this part of the analysis is that it succeeds in outlining the concept of decentralized governance to neophytes.
 Still, the authors struggle in relating their explanation to real-world applications.
 The examples provided—TheDAO and MakerDAO—are entities whose legal status and socio-economic objective remain unclear.
 The argument for decentralized governance would have been stronger with a better identification of the legal entities and economic relationships to be reshaped by blockchain technology.
 Further details on the factual governance solutions deployed by decentralized organizations would have been welcomed, together with an assessment of their possible legal treatment.
-For instance, it would have been appropriate to engage here with the scholarship on the application of corporate governance solutions to address the lack of formal governance in open and permissionless blockchains.
+For instance, it would have been appropriate to engage here with the scholarship on the application of corporate governance solutions to address the lack of formal governance in open and permissionless blockchains.11 The authors further claim that deterministic blockchain-based governance systems would allow for transparent and inclusive decision-making systems (p.
+139).
+However, this claim is not examined against the possible limitations arising from plutocracy and futarchy models dominant in ongoing experiments on decentralized governance.
+As the authors recognize, these systems are typically (and to a certain extent necessarily) based on individual incentives that associate voting rights to stakes (p.
+137).
+As such, they allow for the concentration of decision-making power, creating a risk of conflict with the stated intention of improving the “democratic proprieties” of organizations (p.
+140).
+Finally, from a legal perspective, the overreliance on decentralization as a means to escape the reach of law enforcement leads to a superficial analysis of other legal issues (beyond limited liability and the applicability of securities law), which deserve a more thorough examination.

 B. Decentralized Autonomous Organizations